HOME

 • Given the date of birth in relationship to the date of the marriage, James was most likely the first child of Charles Land and Elizabeth Dunford.

 • The name "James Dunford Land" was used by this branch of the Land family for several generations.
-It is therefore, my believe that Elizabeth Dunford was the daughter of James Dunford.
+It is therefore, my belief that Elizabeth Dunford was the daughter of James Dunford.
 I have not been able to find an appropriate birth record for Elizabeth Dunford circa 1767.

 Eight Year Break

 Other children: Surely there were other children born to Charles Land and Elizabeth Dunford in the eight year period between the birth of James in 1789 and the birth of Charles in 1797.
 Is is possible to determine who they were?
+I tried to find other Land children born between 1809 and 1833 in Leeds who were not the children of James and Charles and who might be children of potential siblings of James and Charles.
+There were a few single mothers.
+The fathers were: James, Charles, Isaac, Thomas and William.
+Isaac and Thomas started having children too early to be the sons of Charles and Elizabeth Land.
+William was the son of Thomas.

 Move from Wakefield to Leeds: Sometime between the birth of James in 1789 and the birth of their next know child in 1797, Charles Land and Elizabeth Dunford moved to Leeds.